HandCash/handcash-connect-sdk-docs/docs/examples.md

 ## **Case #2**: Social media app with micropayments

-You can use HandCash Connect to build a social media app that rewards content creators with instant payment for each interaction.
+You can use HandCash Connect to build a social media app that rewards content creators with instant payments for each interaction.

 **1) A user pays to create a post in the app.**